coaxialsoftware/workspace/README.md

 The editor main features are:

-- Easy to install and portable.
+- Easy to install and configure.
 Runs locally or remotely.
 - Client/Server based.
 Client handles rendering, while server handles most heavy tasks.
 - A Plugin API.
 Plugins can be enabled by project or by workspace.
 - A simplistic yet powerful UI.